Japan women's national football team: 1970s and 1980s

 During the 1970s, the number of women football players and teams increased in Japan, and teams made up regional leagues in various parts of Japan.
-In 1977, the Japan team participated its first international tournament, 1977 AFC Women's Championship.
-But, this Japan team was not a national team, Japan Football Association dispatched club team, FC Jinnan as a Japan team.
+In 1977, a team representing Japan participated in its first international tournament, the 1977 AFC Women's Championship.
+But this team was not actually a national team, since the Japan Football Association dispatched a club team, FC Jinnan as its representative.
 In 1980, "All-Japan Women's Football Championship" was held.
-In 1981, Japan Football Association formed first national team for 1981 AFC Women's Championship and Seiki Ichihara managed as first Japan national team manager.
-The first match against Chinese Taipei on 7 June at this tournament is the first match for Japan national team history.
-In 1984, national team was formed for the first time in three years for a China expedition, and Takao Orii managed national team.
+In 1981, the Japan Football Association formed the first national team for the 1981 AFC Women's Championship and Seiki Ichihara managed as the first Japan national team manager.
+The first match against Chinese Taipei on 7 June at this tournament was the first match for a Japan national team.
+In 1984, a national team was gathered for the first time in three years for a China expedition, with Takao Orii managing the squad.

-In January 1986, Ryohei Suzuki became first full-time manager for national team.
-In December, Japan won the 2nd place at 1986 AFC Women's Championship.
+In January 1986, Ryohei Suzuki became the first full-time manager for the national team.
+In December, Japan won 2nd place at the 1986 AFC Women's Championship.
 In 1989, the "Japan Women's Football League" (abbreviated to "L. League") was established, and the women's national team qualified for the "1991 FIFA Women's World Cup" in China.

-Verge of decline
+Verge of decline (1990s)

 Japan women's national football team attended various championship tournaments such as the 1996 Summer Olympics and the 1995 FIFA Women's World Cup which had made the national team and the L.League very popular.
-However, in 1999, Japan failed to qualify for the 2000 Summer Olympics, and this helped to cause with economic stagnation (Lost Decade) the withdrawal of a series of teams from the L. League.
+However, in 1999, Japan failed to qualify for the 2000 Summer Olympics, and along with economic stagnation (Lost Decade) this helped cause the withdrawal of a series of teams from the L. League.
 Japanese women's football was on the verge of decline.

-Regeneration
+Regeneration (2002-2008)

 In August 2002, the Japan Football Association appointed Eiji Ueda, who had been coach for the Macau national football team, as the new head coach.
 Officials expected a revitalization of women's football and planned a team reorganization, aiming for the 2004 Summer Olympics.
 The team at first went through a losing streak, but Ueda gradually improved the team, and it eventually gained wide support in Japan.
 In particular, a game against Korea DPR, which decided who would participate in the 2004 Olympics, not only made fans rush to the National Stadium but also was widely watched on TV.

 Following the increase in public interest in women's football in Japan, the JFA organized a public contest to select a nickname for the team.
 "Nadeshiko Japan" was chosen from among about 2,700 entries and was announced on 7 July 2004.
 "Nadeshiko", a kind of dianthus, comes from the phrase "Yamato Nadeshiko" (大和撫子, "ideal Japanese woman").